nirajktr/tsa_web_template/README.md

 - **Home Page**: Begin on the homepage to start searching for classes or finding professors.
 - **Navigation**: Use the navbar links to explore different sections like classes and professors.
-- **Dark Mode**: Click the "Dark Mode" button in the navbar to toggle between light and dark themes.

 ## Contributing